 - View human existence as a complex interplay of needs and inclinations that vary in the extent in to which they create connectedness versus isolation.

 - Link basic helping skills to advanced topics discussed in the course.

-Prerequisite: Previous completion of the School for Formation’s Introduction to Pastoral Care or 2017-18 Family Systems and Human Awareness course is strongly suggested.
+Prerequisite: Previous completion of the School for Formation’s Introduction to Pastoral Care or 2017-18 Family Systems and Human Awareness course, or similar experience, is strongly suggested.

 Readings: Patton, J. (2015).
 Pastor as counselor: Wise presence, sacred conversation.
 Nashville, TN: Abingdon Press.

 Additional reading materials will be made available on Moodle.